 About Language-Based Learning Differences

 In most people, the left hemisphere of the brain is larger than the right.
 The rest of the population either has a larger right hemisphere, or parity between the two regions.
-Often the larger right hemisphere is highly specialized, and these people show great gifts such as creative, expressive, or athletic talents.
+Often the larger right hemisphere is highly specialized, and these people show great gifts through their creative, expressive, or athletic talents.
 However, when placed in situations where the analytical skills of the left hemisphere are required – like processing language or deciphering mathematical expressions – these people often experience profound difficulty that can betray their abilities and talents.

 Intensive Intervention Works